 Copying documents.
 Use the flatbed scanner with a laser or inkjet printer as a way to have a good copy machine at home.
 And unlike a real copy machine, you can use the scanner controls to edit and improve these documents too.
 A flatbed scanner is particularly versatile, and will allow scanning books and magazines without removing the pages.
 Some people mention that they scan their important papers and receipts as a way to store them (but frankly, that seems more awkward to me than putting the paper in a file cabinet).
 But I love having a copy machine at my desk now, it gets lots of use.

 Faxing documents with a fax modem.
-You can fax text files from a word processor of course, but if that text is printed on a piece of paper instead, or maybe in a book or magazine, you can simply scan the paper and fax it too.
+You can fax text files from a word processor, but if that text is printed on a piece of paper instead, or maybe in a book or magazine, you can simply scan the paper and fax it too.
 You fax those scanned images the same way, by "printing" to the fax driver.

 OCR - scan documents and use OCR (Optical Character Recognition) software to convert the image back to editable text, suitable for loading into a word processor.
 Most scanners include free sample OCR software, but for extensive use, you'd probably want to spend $80 for better.